andreacutrera/how_do_you_feel_my_dear/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/16TOIflO9CPvh8WMYQRDCKT6dZ43PHoPM?usp=sharing)

+## Tokenizer fitted on sequences saved
+In the folder named **tokenizer** you can find 2 notebooks in which it has been saved and tested the **Keras Tokenizer**.
+Since The tokenizer instance needs to be fitted on texts, It has been saved the one fitted on the texts used for the model training.
+If you use the same tokenizer fitted on different texts it could be risky, reaching different results.
+Its has been then tested on test data with the model saved and It works well.
+Now it is all ready for the application of the model in the **movie characters emotion detection**.

 ## Preprocess the movie utterances
 From the For the movie and TV series dialogues, Cornell Movie-Dialogs Corpus data (https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html) it has been selected the movie: **The Godfather** (1972 - Mario Puzo, Francis Ford Coppola).
 You can find the preprocessing and utterances extraction from the conversations of the movie selected in the notebook renamed **text_mining_preprocess_movie_data.ipynb**, and also find the final dataset saved with the texts and the characters associated.
 A further selection has been done on the **main chacarters**: _Don Corleone, Tom Hagen, Michael Corleone, Peter Clemenza and Sonny Corleone_.